 Public and agency consultation is a mandatory requirement of the environmental and impact assessment process.
-Consultation with Indigenous peoples usually forms a significant part of such assessments as treaty and Indigenous rights are protected by the Canadian Constitution.
-Several recent court cases have provided further clarification of the Crown's consultation obligations which vary
+Consultation with Indigenous peoples usually plays a significant role, as treaty and Aboriginal rights are protected by the Canadian Constitution.
+Recent court cases have further clarified the Crown's consultation obligations, noting that the scope of this obligation varies based on the strength of the asserted Aboriginal or treaty rights and the potential severity of the impact on those rights.
+While impact benefit and community benefit agreements are still being negotiated, an increasing number of resource developments are proceeding through joint ventures or partnerships with Indigenous peoples as equity partners.

-In Canada, the Crown, federally and provincially, has what is known as a duty to consult.
-This duty requires the Crown to understand how and when their activities could have an adverse impact on Aboriginal and treaty rights.
+The duty to consult requires the Crown to understand how and when government decisions or actions could have an adverse impact on Aboriginal and treaty rights.
 The duty to consult reflects the "honour of the Crown," which is a constitutional principle that requires that the government acts honourably and in good faith in all dealings with Indigenous peoples.
 The duty to consult is not expressly set out in any legislation; rather, it is a corollary of section 35 of the Constitution Act, 1982, which states: "The existing Aboriginal and treaty rights of the Aboriginal peoples of Canada are hereby recognized and affirmed."
-In Tsilhqot'in Nation v.
-British Columbia (2014), the Supreme Court explained that section 35 and the Duty to Consult doctrine is intended to protect Aboriginal and treaty rights while also furthering reconciliation.